sabaimran/colordeficiencyapp/README.md

 # colordeficiencyapp
-An app to help the visually impaired.
+An app to simulate the vision of cone-deficient users.

 To use: launch on an Android application